-If the idea of human composting brings to mind images of bug-filled waste piles behind a barn, or worse, scenes from a crime thriller, rest easy that natural organic reduction is a clean process.
+If the idea of human composting brings to mind images of the bug-filled waste piles you’d find behind a barn, or worse, scenes from a crime thriller, rest easy that natural organic reduction is a clean process.
 It is equally respectful of the deceased and the planet that sustained them in life.
-The chemistry of NOR is the same as all composting, and the proof of concept is agricultural (farms dispose of the bodies of large livestock through composting).
+The chemistry of NOR is the same as all composting, and the proof of concept is agricultural (farms dispose the bodies of large livestock through composting).

 But NOR facilities compost human remains individually in hyperbaric oxygen chambers.
-These honeycomb-like cells (called “cradles”) control the temperature and oxygen level inside, slowly rotating a clean, efficient mixture of organic materials (including straw and wood chips) tested by the University of Washington.
+These honeycomb-like cells (called “cradles” or “vessels”) control the temperature and oxygen level inside, slowly rotating a clean, efficient mixture of organic materials (including straw and wood chips) tested by the University of Washington.
 When composting is complete, the compost is screened to remove any nonorganic materials like dental fillings and pacemakers.
 The final result is indistinguishable from garden topsoil.
 Families can choose to collect the soil for their own use, but most choose to donate it.
 From funeral to garden, the entire process takes about six weeks.

 Katrina Spade was a graduate student in architecture when she began researching funerary options and found no practical, ecological alternatives.
 She wrote her Master’s thesis on composting as an urban form of natural burial.
 But she didn’t give up on the idea after graduation.
 Instead, she worked with Western Carolina University and the University of Washington to produce feasibility studies.
 Then she helped push to change laws in Washington state to permit NOR.
 ESSB 5001 took effect on May 1, 2020, in Washington, making it the first state in the U.S. to allow composting of human remains.
 Finally, in December of 2020, the first bodies were “laid in” at Recompose, Spade’s composting facility located in the suburbs of Seattle.